tmeasday/meteor-router/README.md

 Meteor.Router.page();
 ```

 This is a reactive variable which will trigger invalidations as the app changes pages.
-Usually, you'll just want to render the template that corresponds to the current page:
+Usually, you'll just want to render the template that corresponds to the current page using the following helper that finds the template by name:

 ``` handlebars
 {{renderPage}}